 As mentioned above, fragility is one main issue of cork stoppers.
-They’re likely to crumble when consumers try to open the bottle.
+They are likely to crumble when consumers try to open the bottle.

-But it’s possible to minimize the risk of breaking a cork by following some simple rules:
+But it is possible to minimize the risk of breaking a cork by following some simple rules:

 - Store Your Wine Properly.
 As mentioned before, you should store cork-sealed wine on their side.
-This position ensures that the wine stays in contact with the cork and prevents it from getting dry and porous, so it doesn’t break as easily.
+This position ensures that the wine stays in contact with the cork and prevents it from getting dry and porous, so it does not break as easily.

 - Use the Right Corkscrew.
 Depending on the age (and value) of the wine, you should use a different corkscrew.
-A basic model is the right choice for the majority of wines.
-Only for old vintages or very expensive bottles, you should consider using a two-pronged bottle opener.
-It’s a little harder to handle these openers, but they minimize the risk of breaking the cork.
+A basic model is right for the majority of wines.
+You should consider using a two-pronged bottle opener only for old vintages or very expensive bottles.
+It is a little harder to handle these openers, but they minimize the risk of breaking the cork.

-Even with proper case, pieces break off the cork and fall into the wine sometimes.
-But if you realize it and take action immediately, this won’t be a big problem.
+Even with proper care, pieces break off the cork and fall into the wine sometimes.
+But if you realize it and take action immediately, this will not be a big problem.

 Pour the wine through a proper filter into a decanter.
 As a filter, you can use a coffee filter from paper or a piece of cheesecloth.
-If the cork pieces in the wine aren’t too big, a fine cullender might be an option as well.
+If the cork pieces in the wine are not too big, a fine cullender might be an option as well.

 Having the right decanter for your wine is key.
 If it exposes the wine to too much oxygen, it might cause overoxidation.

-In case you don’t own a decanter, you can pour the wine directly into glasses.
+In case, you do not own a decanter, pour the wine directly into glasses.
 Because the glasses have a wider opening than a decanter, this might be a bit tricky, though.
-You have to pour very slowly and make sure that the filter doesn’t get out of place.
+You must pour very slowly and ensure the filter does not get out of place.
 It might be a job for two people.